 As noted earlier, only the claws of the Salticoida are known to be highly differentiated.
-Foelix et al (1984) described the presence of tracts of unusual tenae or tenalike setae comprising anterior and posterior scopulae on the legs of the salticid Portia.
+Foelix et al (1984) described the presence of tracts of unusual tenae or tena-like setae comprising anterior and posterior scopulae on the legs of the salticid Portia.
 These were unusual in that their tenent surfaces were oriented in a distal direction, and they could be inflated by increased internal fluid pressure.
-These setae were thought to be associated primarily with prey capture, as Portia normally walk on their foot pads.
+These setae were thought to be associated primarily with prey capture, as Portia normally walk on their foot pads like other salticids.